darkrider00/notes/Python notes/UNIT-1.md

     - Slicing: [start:end] (e.g., "hello"[1:4] → "ell").

 #### Standard Type Built-in Functions
 Standard type built-in functions are predefined functions in Python that operate on standard types (e.g., numbers, strings, lists, tuples, dictionaries, sets, booleans).
 These functions help perform common tasks like checking types, converting data, finding lengths, or manipulating values.
 They are available without importing any modules.

 ## Key Built-in Functions

-Here’s a concise list of the most important built-in functions for standard types, with their purpose and examples:
+a concise list of the most important built-in functions for standard types, with their purpose and examples:

 1. **type(obj)**
     - **Purpose**: Returns the data type (class) of an object.